 Current position at VTT

-As Research Scientist at Human activity and systems usability team Marja Liinasuo evaluates and is involved in designing usable tools and working practices in domains that are technically challenging and/or are safety critical.
+As Senior Scientist at Human factors in complex systems team Marja Liinasuo evaluates and is involved in designing usable tools and working practices in domains that are technically challenging and/or are safety critical.

 Research background and current research topics

 Human-automation collaboration in incident and accident situations – HACAS

 User Experience and Usability in Complex Systems - UXUS